cpeisert/vertizee/.github/ISSUE_TEMPLATE/---docs-or-vertizee-io-issue-report.md

 ---
 name: "\U0001F4DA Docs or vertizee.io issue report"
 about: Report an issue in Vertizee's documentation.
-If this doesn’t look right, <a href="/cpeisert/vertizee/issues/new/choose">choose a different type</a>.
-title: ''
+title: "[DOCS] <-- ✍️ Brief description... -->"
 labels: ''
 assignees: ''

 ---

 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅
 Hi there! 😄

 To expedite issue processing please search open and closed issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.
 🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅-->

 # 📚 Docs or vertizee.io bug report